fuchsiger/swatpgl/docs/README.md

 <figcaption>Fig. 4: swat_gles.gl file.</figcaption>

-Figure 4 shows an example with two subbasins (subbasin 1 and subbasin 2) and 8ESs.
+<br/>Figure 4 shows an example with two subbasins (subbasin 1 and subbasin 2) and 8ESs.
 The model can have for example 5 subbasins in total, but only subbasin 1 and 2 contain glaciers, as shown here.
 You have to provide one line per ES for every glaciated subbasin, regardless whether the ES is actually glaciated in the subbasin.
 In this example you can see that in subbasin 2 only ES1 to 7 are present, ES8 on the other hand is not present.
 It thus just receives a line of 0 values.
 A couple of additional columns are provided for the SWAT+GL initialization.
 You can ignore the *gl_fr* column, it is not used but serves as side information, you can put 0 values or other dummy values here.

 The colums in detail are: